What Is Incentive Motivation And Does It Work?

 Intrinsic Incentives

 These rewards are internal to a person.
 These are habits linked to pleasure and satisfaction when you do those things.
-People can be artists not for fame or money, but simply to make art and find fulfillment in the act of creating without expectations.
+People can be artists not for fame or money but simply to make art.
+They find fulfillment in the act of creating without expectations.

 Q: Does incentive motivation help?

 How well people can be motivated by this sort of incentive motivation varies enormously.
-A plethora of research has shown that performance-based rewards enhance motivation and reward in repetitive or low for being tasks where interest will also dwindle.
+A plethora of research has shown that performance-based rewards enhance motivation.
+They also reward repetitive or low-for-being tasks where interest will dwindle.
 For instance, salespeople frequently tend to perform better when they have a monetary incentive tied to their specific performance metrics.

-Still, it is critical to realize that as much a motivating incentive may be perfect for some learners and yet not at all suitable for others.
-Relying too heavily on extrinsic motivators can cause people to lose their intrinsic motivation over time, when they start believing that it is the rewards that give them value.
+Still, it is critical to realize that a motivating incentive may be perfect for some learners but not suitable for others.
+Relying too heavily on extrinsic motivators can cause people to lose their intrinsic motivation over time.
+They start believing that it is the rewards that give them value.
 This phenomenon is often called the crowding out effect.

 Factors Which Determine Effectiveness